adityalaxkar123/react-project/readme.md

 third project made up of hooks a random password generator website

 fourth project is a simple ui designed card having mode light and dark made of context hook

+fifth project includes a todolist with feature of erase , rewrite and select option.